al8n/agnostic/agnostic/README.md

 ## Introduction

-`agnostic` is a helpful crate for users who want to write async runtime-agnostic crate.
+A Sans-I/O abstraction layer for any async runtime.

 If you want a light weight crate, see `agnostic-lite`.